paparaeluiza/paparaeluiza.github.io/_posts/interning/2015-08-20-second-day.md

 comments: true
 share: true
 ---
-Starting with the second day I got to work with a project, you will read more about it in the next post.
+Starting with the second day I got to work with a project that you will read more about it in the next post.

 But the big discovery that I made this day transformed my lunch break into one hour break.
 What I didn't know was that Spinderihallerne hosts a very interesting museum right inside the building .... and it is for free.
 The museum covers the history of Vejle region, with interesting facts and stories.
 It is a time travel experience dated way back in the Iron Age, followed by the Renaissance trade and wars and ending with 1800-1900 development of the industry.